orendain/DemeoMods/README.md

 - 8 max health.
 You are immune to Poison and being Blinded
 - Starting melee damage reduced to 2
 - Can now backstab (and so can his damaging songs)
-- Courage Shanty costs 0 Action Points and has 33% chance to heal/revive the target for 1 (if hurt/dead)
+- Courage Shanty costs 0 Action Points and has 33% chance to heal/revive the target for 1 (if hurt/downed)
 - Recovery and Resilience songs area coverage changed from 3x3 to 7x7
 - Normal start cards plus Shattering Voice and Piercing Voice
 - A NEW single-target blinding Flashbomb card that doesn'r miss and is reusable every 3 rounds
 - Critical hits heal you for 1 (if hurt) and reduce Flashbomb cooldown by 1
 - Critical hits replenish Courage Shanty and give Courageous self-buff or upgrade
-- Critical hits on LAST action also gain Panic Powder plus both Deflection and Move +3 for 2 rounds
+- Critical hits on LAST action also gain Panic Powder plus both Deflection and +3 Movement for 2 rounds

 **Warlock:**
 - 7 max health.
 You and Cána are immune to being Corrupted and Corruption damage